jimburton/M269/tutorials/practice-block-two/README.md

 ## Discussion

 .
-What is the complexity of Bubble Sort?
+What is the time complexity of Bubble Sort in the best and worst case scenarios?
+What will it be on average?